-They use electromagnets to heat up the base of your pan, meaning they're much quicker than other models.
+They use electromagnets to heat up the base of your pan, meaning they're much quicker to heat up than other options.
 Plus, they're super easy to clean.
 One thing worth noting, you'll need pans that have a magnetic base, such as cast-iron pans and some stainless-steel sets.
+If a magnet sticks to the bottom of the pan, you're good to go.